OlivierSohn/hamazed/BACKLOG.md

 # Backlog

-- fix : when losing at 1st level, animations are not triggered

 - animate frame color while transitionning (red -> white -> red)

 - when a new level starts, animation should begin with :
   - left : ammo / numbers resetting to their normal values
   - updown : level number and target changing
     - once changed, the changed bits are animated with "red to white"

-- fix the "off by one" animation error

-- skip spaces animation in AnimatedText ?

 - when expanding, invert animation order between frame and infos